 Finally, I met one doctor who got it right.
 Dr. John Sarno told me I had some herniated discs.
 He also said, "So what".
 He was unimpressed with the structural findings and said they were not the cause of my pain.
 He was even less concerned by my advanced degenerative disc disease.
 "Not to blame", he said.

 While Sarno's treatment had temporary positive effects for me, it really did change my entire outlook on health and disease.
 It certainly took my research efforts in a new direction when it came to my back pain studies.
 Lastly, it had a profound effect on my patient advocacy work.
+I used this knowledge to cure my own pain after so many years of suffering.

 All the facts are out there.
 Actually, they are all right here, on this website, as well.
 Please do the research for yourself.
 Learn the truth about the innocent nature of many bulges and herniations.
 This knowledge could be just the thing to save you.